numba/numba/docs/source/reference/envvars.rst

 .. envvar:: NUMBA_DEBUG_NRT_STACK_LIMIT

-   Enables user to set traceback stack limit when NUMBA_DEBUG_NRT set to non-zero.
+   Enables user to set traceback stack limit when ``NUMBA_DEBUG_NRT`` set to non-zero.
    By default set to 0 to disable traceback print.
 Increasing it to a positive non-zero value enables traceback stack printing upto the respective value.
+Does not have any active effects when ``NUMBA_DEBUG_NRT`` flag is set to disabled/zero.

 .. envvar:: NUMBA_NRT_STATS